2025

 Insufficient district nursing staff and increasing patient complexity led to missed appointments and an inability to provide consistent care, despite internal measures to prioritise patients.

-The Department for Health and Social Care acknowledges concerns about district nurse staffing and capacity but states that responsibility for these matters lies with local Integrated Care Boards and N
+The Department of Health and Social Care acknowledges the concerns about district nurse numbers but states the responsibility lies with local Integrated Care Boards and NHS trusts, while mentioning a forthcoming 10 Year Workforce Plan.

 All Responded